 The seven-story Eastgate Centre shopping- and office complex in Harare, Zimbabwe, makes use of similar principles.
 Building materials with high heat capacity store heat during the day and release it at night.
 Natural convection currents expel the heat generated by the building occupants.
 Fans supplement these natural mechanisms.
 The builders saved 10% of the original building costs by forgoing air conditioning.
 In its first five years of operation, the building owner saved $3.5 million in energy costs.

-Passive air conditioning like this also contributes to resiliency.
+Passive air conditioning like this can help you design a net zero concrete building.
+It also contributes to resiliency.
 In the event of an extended interruption to the power supply, this type of building would maintain habitable temperatures.
-That would make it a good candidate for a community hub–or for sheltering in place.
+That would make it a good candidate for a community hub—or for sheltering in place.
+Another passive approach to cooling is passive radiative cooling, which mimics the structure of butterfly wings to reflect heat.

 Peace and quiet